Mahich123/Shift/README.md

 # What is Shift?

-Shift is an open-source interpreted programming language.
+Shift is an open-source interpreted programming language written in [Go]().

 # Why Shift?